Vyral/brad-cohen/_posts/2019-12-17-delivering-a-holiday-surprise.md

 &nbsp;

-Happy holidays everyone\!
-I hope you all have an excellent holiday season.
-Thank you so much to everyone who supported me this year.
-I’m looking forward to an exceptional 2020.
+Happy holidays, everyone\!
+Thank you so much to everyone who supported me this year, and I’m looking forward to an exceptional 2020.
 Watch the video above starting at 0:17 for a surprise\!
 (Hint: I sing and dance for you.)
-Enjoy the season\!
+I hope you enjoy the season with your friends and family\!
+To see my full holiday message, watch this short video.&nbsp;